League Bowling: Strike 90

-Played just like regulation except that a strike scores 90 points for the frame, and a spare scores 60 for the frame, with no carry-over bonus.
+Played just like Regulation mode except that a strike scores 90 points for the frame, and a spare scores 60 for the frame, with no carry-over bonus.
 30 points are awarded in the case of a field goal (throwing the ball in between the 7 and 10 pins).
 Like the Flash mode, there are no bonus shots in the tenth frame.

 The maximum possible score is 900.

 Multi Link Play

 In addition, it also has the option to link up to 4 Neo-Geo MVS machines to become the 8-player game.
-This is the only Neo-Geo game that features the 8-player support.
-The 8-player gameplay video are shown on YouTube with the link below.
+This is the only Neo Geo game that features the 8-player support.

 Reception

 In Japan, Game Machine listed League Bowling on their February 1, 1991 issue as being the eighth most-popular arcade game at the time.
 Likewise, RePlay reported the game to be the twentieth most-popular arcade game at the time.
 The title was met with mixed to positive reviews from critics, many of which criticized its awkward controls for being passable but praised its humorous artstyle as well as the characters and their reactions.